sbaik97/Movies-ETL/README.md

 Extract, Transform, and Load the movie files

 ### Background
+- ETL stands for Extract, Transform, Load; it is a process for collecting, cleaning, and saving data.
+The Extract step reads data from disparate data sources, while the Transform step converts the data into a useful format, and the Load step writes that data into the target database or data warehouse.
+- Regular expressions are a sequence of specific characters that help match or find other strings, or sets of strings, using specialized syntax.
+Often shortened to "RegEx," they can be used with the Python package "re."
+- A lambda function is a short, anonymous function; it can take any number of arguments but only has one expression.

-Analysis is impossible without access to good data, so creating data pipelines is the first step before any analysis can be performed.
-Herein, we extract, transform and load (ETL) from Wikipedia(JSON format), Kaggle(csv file) MovieLens_Ratings (csv file) into PostgreSQL,to create data pipelines using python and pandas.
+- Herein, we extract, transform and load (ETL) from Wikipedia(JSON format), Kaggle(csv file) MovieLens_Ratings (csv file) into PostgreSQL,to create data pipelines using python and pandas.

 ### Goals: